This week's news stories from Growfish

 "The issue over the quality of Chinese goods has been around for a while now, and it's not yet big enough to hurt or change Korea-China trade relations," said Kwon.
 He stressed the latest incidents of contaminated food are to be handled by the Agriculture Ministry by improving measures for inspection and quarantine.

-Yang believes it would be a chance for China to improve the quality of products, along with its reputation.
+Yang believes it would be a chance for

 "It's a chance to build trust with Korean consumers.
 In the meantime, our country needs to continue to be picky, since it deals with food safety," he said.
 The trade expert noted that the latest stream of discoveries of hazardous Chinese imported edibles reflects improved government crackdown efforts.